 It's easy to eat your way to an alarmingly high cholesterol level.
 The reverse is true too — changing what you eat can lower your cholesterol and improve the armada of fats floating through your bloodstream.
 Fresh fruits and vegetables, whole grains, and "good fats" are all part of a heart-healthy diet.
 But some foods are particularly good at helping bring down cholesterol.

 How?
 Some cholesterol-lowering foods deliver a good dose of soluble fiber, which binds cholesterol and its precursors in the digestive system and drags them out of the body before they get into circulation.
-Others provide polyunsaturated fats, which directly lower LDL.
-And those with plant sterols and stanols keep the body from absorbing cholesterol.
+Others provide polyunsaturated fats, which directly lower LDL, or "bad" cholesterol.
+And those withplant sterols and stanols keep the body from absorbing cholesterol.
 Here are 5 of those foods:

 - Oats.
-An easy way to start lowering cholesterol is to choose oatmeal or a cold oat-based cereal like Cheerios for breakfast.
+An easy way to start lowering cholesterol is to choose oatmeal or an oat-based cold cereal like Cheerios for breakfast.
 It gives you 1 to 2 grams of soluble fiber.
 Add a banana or some strawberries for another half-gram.

 - Beans.
 Beans are especially rich in soluble fiber.
 They also take a while for the body to digest, meaning you feel full for longer after a meal.
 That's one reason beans are a useful food for folks trying to lose weight.
 With so many choices — from navy and kidney beans to lentils, garbanzos, black-eyed peas, and beyond — and so many ways to prepare them, beans are a very versatile food.